MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-34/README.md

    - Add this key to your environment file or `config/api_key.txt`.

 3. **Domain.com.au API Key (for scraping property data)**
-   - Sign up for an API key at [Domain Developers Portal](https://developer.domain.com.au/).
+   - Sign up for an account in [Domain Developers Portal](https://developer.domain.com.au/).
+   - Then, go to projects and create a new project.
+   - After that, go to API Access and click on "Add API".
+Click "Add to Project" in Listings Management.
+   - Create an OAuth Client, which gives you the client details and client secret, which you can use to access the API from the notebooks.
-   - Use this key in the `2_scrape.py` script for fetching property listings.
+   - Use this for the `1_scrape.py` script for fetching property listings.
+You can create up to 3 projects under one account to scrape more data as Domain limits you to 500 pages per day per project.

 Make sure to store your keys securely (such as in `.env` files) and never hardcode them directly in your scripts to avoid exposing sensitive information.